 Category Archives: security

 These days, our Server License users are receiving automatic system messages from their ISL Conference Proxy servers: “Authenticode will expire on 2018-01-29”.
 What should Server License users do about this?
-There is absolutely no urgency to handle this and it, … Continue reading
+All system administrators who manage the ISL Online Server License … Continue reading

 Security is the key criterion on a checklist for anyone looking for remote desktop software.
 Before you start using a new remote desktop tool, introducing it to your company and clients, you want to make sure that it’s secure like … Continue reading